 What is navel moxibustion?

 The navel is the area located at the lower part of the torso and is what remains after the umbilical cord is cut, right after birth.
 In TCM, it is also referred to as the “golden point,” and the acupuncture point related to it is called shen que (Spirit Gate).
-During navel moxibustion, the Chinese herb used for moxibustion is burned right above the navel.
+The Chinese herb used for moxibustion is burned right above the navel during navel moxibustion.